 To keep the fast test platform on the road, downforce is a necessity.
 The car’s main components which produce downforce are a diffuser, a front wing, and a rear wing.
 The diffuser is the floorplate of the car, which is shaped such that it creates a lower pressure under the car generating downforce.
 The rear wing has three elements from which are adjustable.
 Most of the work is done using ANSYS Fluent, in which simulations are part of aerodynamic research and are complemented by real-life tests.

-The monocoque is made out of a composite sandwich structure, similar to that of other open wheel race cars.
-The monocoque is made to not only house people of medium length, but also drivers just below 2 meters.
+The monocoque is made out of a composite sandwich structure, similar to that of other open-wheel race cars.
+The monocoque is made to house people of medium length and drivers just below 2 meters.
 The total weight of the chassis is only 60 kg, including bulkheads and paint.
-Each of our drivers has its own seat such that he or she is completely comfortable and protected from unexpected movements.
+Each of our drivers has their own seat such that he or she is completely comfortable and protected from unexpected movements.

-We have a lot of sensors on our car to monitor parameters such as temperature, resistance, and to obtain data for models.
+We have many sensors on our car to monitor parameters such as temperature, resistance, and obtain data for models.
 Connecting the ECU to our computer allows us to read out these measurements.
 ICT Automatisering and InMotion have developed the ECUs for the Fusion together.
 ICT provides its Motar-platform consisting of the ECU’s hardware and software, whilst InMotion develops the control algorithms in MATLAB and Simulink.
 By using the Motar-Toolbox, production class software based on AUTOSAR is generated from the model with a single button push.
-More information about the ECU is found here.